Emma Tenayuca

-Emma Beatrice Tenayuca (December 21, 1916 – July 23, 1999) was an American labor leader, union organizer, and educator.
+Emma Beatrice Tenayuca (December 21, 1916 – July 23, 1999) was an American labor leader, union organizer, civil rights activist, and educator.
 She is best known for her work organizing Mexican workers in Texas during the 1930s, particularly for leading the 1938 San Antonio pecan shellers strike.
+She was also known for her involvement with the Communist Party USA to advocate for Mexicans and Mexican Americans.

-Early life
+Personal life

-Tenayuca grew up in a family of 11 but began living with her grandparents at an early age in order to ease the burden on her parents.
-She was born into a Mexican-American family, and their lineage in South Texas predated both Mexican independence and the Mexico-U.S. War.
+Tenayuca was born on December 21, 1916 in San Antonio, Texas.
+She grew up as the first daughter in the family of Sam Tenayuca and Benita Hernandez Zepeda's 11 children.
+Tenayuca began living with her grandparents at an early age in order to ease the burden on her parents.
+She was born into a Mexican-American family, and their lineage in South Texas predated both Mexican independence and the Mexico-United States War.
 The Tenayuca family were hit hard by the Depression, and all around her, Emma began to see the suffering of low class workers.

+In 1938 she married organizer Homer Bartchy, who used the alias "Homer Brooks".
+Eventually, Tenayuca went on to pursue a college degree.
+She divorced Brooks in 1941 and left her hometown in order to attend San Francisco State College where she majored in education.
+Tenayuca distanced herself from communism as well, after learning of Joseph Stalin’s terror regime.
+She later earned a master's in education from Our Lady of the Lake University in San Antonio.
+From there she went on to teach in Harlandale School District until her retirement in 1982.

 Political involvement

-She became interested in activism and was a labor activist before graduating from Brackenridge High School in San Antonio.
-Tenayuca's first arrest came at the age of 16, in 1933, when she joined a picket line of workers in strike against the Finck Cigar Company.
-After high school, Tenayuca obtained a position as an elevator operator, but she continued working for human rights.